The Dangers Of Fake Yachting Certificates: A Call For Integrity

 How to Avoid Scam Companies

-• Avoid following links from social media pages.
+• Do not follow links that originate from social media pages

-• Double-check that the URL matches the official website.
+• Verify that the web address leads to the official site

-• Use secure payment methods like PayPal or credit cards to safeguard your transaction.
+• Safeguard your transaction by using secure payment methods such as PayPal or credit cards

 Captains: Stay Vigilant